Gibberlings3/Imoen4Ever/imoen_forever/readme.imoen_forever.english.txt

 HISTORY

 Version 5:

 -Added SoD content

--Changed mod organization to more optional components
+-Changed mod organization to more optional components -More dialogues in BGII added (optional).
+-Content compatibility with Imoen Friendship mod added.
+-more reply options referring to Imoen missing disabled -patching of reply options will be done for the relevant strings only (no destructive patching).
+Thank you to Argent77 for the coding help!

 Version 4:
 -detection variable whether Imoen will stay in the group in Korlasz' Dungeon should be applied to the correct script (cpmvar.tpas should be read in)